jon-gauntlet/aether/docs/systems/FLOW.md

 # Natural Flow System

 ## Core Understanding
-The Flow System is a natural extension of consciousness that manages transitions between different states of focus and energy, optimizing for ADHD hyperfocus conditions while maintaining sustainable performance.
+The Flow System is a natural extension of consciousness that manages transitions between different states of focus and energy, optimizing for ADHD hyperfocus conditions while enabling authentic presence and seamless interactions in digital spaces.

 ## Natural States